 Actually not good for you! – according to a few different studies released over the past five years, there is mounting evidence that folic acid, while previously thought to protect against cancer, it may actually promote certain cancers, including cancer of the prostate.
 Be cautious of the ingredients in your supplement list.
 This is probably one you can avoid.

 Not only is it good for your skin, vitamin C has been found to reduce* the size and weight of prostate cancer tumors in lab rats.
 While the research is still in progress on humans, it has been noted that people who eat vegetables rich in vitamin C tend to have a lower risk of developing prostate cancer.
 Vitamin C prostate cancer relationship is said to exist when an individual is able to maintain high prostate health with minimal chances of developing prostate cancer.

-Some studies indicate there has been research associated with lycopene and slowed progression of prostate disease, however, scientists agree that more high quality studies are needed in this area.
+Some studies indicate there has been researching associated with lycopene and slowed progression of the prostate disease, however, scientists agree that more high-quality studies are needed in this area.

 Vitamin E and Selenium

 Be careful with these two.
 Lots of research has hoped to prove that taking vitamin E or selenium could help prevent prostate cancer.
 However, doctors and scientists are recommending against taking these supplements and/or getting too much through your diet as it can increase* the odds of developing prostate cancer.